Academic

-Educators gather for Bryanston’s Annual Education Summit
+Educators Gather for Bryanston’s Annual Education Summit

 More than 300 educators from across the UK gathered at Bryanston for the eighth annual Education Summit.
 This year’s theme, “The Times They Are A-Changing: Future Proof Your Teaching,” inspired by Bob Dylan’s iconic song, focused on embracing the ongoing changes taking place in the education system.